Handle calls with the Outlook plug-in

 By this time, you have installed and configured 8x8 Microsoft integration with Outlook.
 When you configured the plug-in, you associated your extension number with Outlook via the Virtual Office desktop app.
 Now the plug-in can use this extension to make calls.
 It also listens for calls coming to your extension.

-Important: In order for integration with Microsoft to function, ensure that you are using a version that is compatible with your current version of the Virtual Office desktop app:
+Important: In order for integration with Microsoft to function, ensure that you are using the appropriate plug-ins:

 -Download version 6.1.2 of the plug-in for calling with Skype for Business.

 -Download version 6.0 of the plug-ins for meetings with Outlook and calling with Outlook.

 Note: The Outlook plug-in does not store the user's contact information, but instead functions as a dialer and uses information available in Outlook and the Virtual Office desktop app at the time a call is made or received.